ROH-0001/TechnicalChallenge/.ipynb_checkpoints/README-checkpoint.md

 * Please feel free to change or refactor any code that has been supplied within the solution and think about clean maintainable code and architecture when extending the project.
 * If any additional packages, tools or setup are required to run your completed version, please document these thoroughly.

-## Rohaan's notes below
-### Completed Tasks

-**Tasks 1-3 (Standard):** All standard requirements completed with validation.

-**Task 5 (Expert):** Rewrote the existing MVC application to use Blazor WebAssembly and ASP.NET Core Web API backend using best practices.
-Converted entire service (domain) & data layers to be asynchronous.

-**Task 6 (Platform):** Implemented a pipeline for CI (building and testing) using GitHub Actions.

-### Architecture Overview

-The projects in the solution remain relatively the same but with a few additions:

-- **UserManagement.Web.API** - REST API with Swagger documentation
-- **UserManagement.Web.Client** - Blazor WebAssembly application (Includes Blazored.Toast nuget package)
-- **UserManagement.Web.Shared** - Shared classes (i.e. DTOs) between client/server
-- **UserManagement.Services** - Same (Server-side Business logic layer)
-- **UserManagement.Data** - Same (Server-side Data access layer)

-### Technical Implementation Details

-**Validation:** Implemented both client-side and server-side validation using DataAnnotations on form models.

-**UX:** Added toast notifications for CRUD operations and loading states throughout the client.
-Form validation displays clear error messages.

-**Testing:** Focused on unit testing the API and Service layer.
-All my tests follow the existing AAA pattern and use the same conventions as the existing ones.

-### Design Decisions

-**.Shared class library:** The .Shared project contains DTOs and form models used by both client and server for type safety and reducing duplication.

-**Email Uniqueness:** Intentionally allowed duplicate emails since this is a user management system without an auth requirement.

-**Task Prioritisation:** My main focus was delivering a high quality solution focusing on core functionality, architecture, and comprehensive testing to demonstrate my existing skills.

-### Running the Application

-1. Run as multi-startup project (UserManagement.Web.API and UserManagement.Web.Client)